Skip main navigation

 No unemployment benefits will be paid to you until you register.

-You must be fully registered with Wisconsin Job Service within 14 days offiling your initial claim.
-Failure to fully register by the deadline will resultin a suspension of benefits until the registration is complete.
+You must be fully registered with Job Center of Wisconsin within 14 days of filing your initial claim.
+Failure to fully register by the deadline will result in a suspension of benefits until the registration is complete.

-For more information see the Frequently Asked Questions About Registering for Work with Wisconsin Job Service.
+For more information see the Registration for Work Frequently Asked Questions.

-Nothing.
-You do not need to take any action; just stop filing.
+You do not need to take any action.
+Just stop filing.